 This site reflects, almost implicitly for now, a long journey of exploration, an exploration of both action in the outer world, and an exploration of what motivates us internally as individuals and as the most advanced social animals.
 This entails study and research in a variety of subjects, which I formally began to undertake in 1985.
 When I say “formally” I do not mean that I sought out and entered colleges and universities.
 Instead, I made a commitment to myself that the foreseeable remaining years of my life would be committed to a greater understanding of the human experience, and that this would entail, first, a disciplined focus of reading.
 In essence, I began to design, informally, my own interdisciplinary approach to my reading and research.
 When I say “informally” in this context, what occurs to me now was the apparent scarcity of interdisciplinary studies at that time.
 Today, the term, concept, and commitment has grown dynamically.

-This page describes some of the issues I have encountered along the way in this journey of discovery, but the site does not yet begin to reveal any of the details I wish to discuss about evolution, biology, affect and emotion, archetypes, or humans as social beings.
+This page describes some of the early—or even very early—issues I have encountered along the way in this journey of discovery, but the site does not yet begin to reveal any of the details I wish to discuss about evolution, biology, affect and emotion, archetypes, or humans as social beings.
 It is simply a beginning of a web site to coincide with nearing the conclusion of the long preparation of my book about those subjects which will, hopefully, offer a useful scheme of interdisciplinary approach to those subjects.

 I hope to begin to offer some of the particular subjects for discussion here, perhaps beginning with emotion and affect, one of the most vital and misunderstood subjects which are critical to our present and future well-being and evolutionary success.